|

 Similar Posts

 Calling all our readers to caption this picture!
-The wittiest caption will win a fabulous prize!
-Send in your captions at editor@parsi-times.com by 21st October, 2020. [otw_shortcode_info_box border_style=”bordered” css_class=”boxed”] Disclaimer: Some of our ‘Caption This’ Contest photos are taken from freely available, public online resources and are published in a light and humorous vein, which…
+Winning Caption and Winner’s Name Will Be Published Next Week.
+Send in your captions at editor@parsi-times.com by 8th December 2021. [otw_shortcode_info_box border_style=”bordered” css_class=”boxed”] Disclaimer: Some of our ‘Caption This’ Contest photos are taken from freely available, public online resources and are published in a light and humorous…